 Their hawkishness is waning as Americans come to understand, once again, that war is costly.

 You wouldn’t think that lesson would have had to be re-learned, but it did.
 For a decade after 9/11, Americans managed to ignore the costs of our military adventures — the profligate spending as well as the lost and tragically altered lives.

 The national denial was greatly assisted by the rise of the highly-skilled, all-volunteer Armed Forces, staffed largely by working-class men and women without many professional options.
-It was easy for those of us without family members or close friends in
+It was easy for those of us without family members or close friends in combat to

 WASHINGTON — It was a cheap stunt captured on video camera, an ambush meant to embarrass a prominent Congressman, but it managed, nevertheless, to highlight an interesting subtext in the narrative of the religious right: Many of its members are enthralled by libertarian novelist Ayn Rand, a self-proclaimed “radical atheist” who mocked Christians.
 How is it that she has become the hero of so many social conservatives?

 Last week, just after House Budget Committee Chairman Paul Ryan finished talking to an audience of religious conservatives here, he was confronted by Bible-wielding activist James Salt, who demanded that Ryan read the Gospel of Luke.
 Salt, who works for the left-leaning Catholics United, was protesting the budget cuts Ryan has proposed — cuts that will disproportionately affect the poor.
 Ryan rushed to a waiting vehicle rather than accept Salt’s proffered Bible.